buz321/AWS/README.md

 ## Regions are geographically isolated areas !!!!!!!

+## 3.3 Ways to interact with AWS services

+### 3.3.1 AWS Management Console (point and click style)
+The AWS Management Console is a web-based interface for accessing and managing AWS services.
+You can quickly access recently used services and search for other services by name, keyword, or acronym.
+The console includes wizards and automated workflows that can simplify the process of completing tasks.

+* Test environments
+* View AWS bills
+* View monitoring
+* Work with non-technical resources

+### 3.3.2 AWS Command Line Interface (CLI)

+- Make API calls using the terminal on your machine

+To save time when making API requests, you can use the AWS Command Line Interface (AWS CLI).
+AWS CLI enables you to control multiple AWS services directly from the command line within one tool.
+AWS CLI is available for users on Windows, macOS, and Linux.

+### 3.3.3 AWS Software Development Kits (SDKs)
+Another option for accessing and managing AWS services is the software development kits (SDKs).
+SDKs make it easier for you to use AWS services through an API designed for your programming language or platform.
+SDKs enable you to use AWS services with your existing applications or create entirely new applications that will run on AWS.

+### 3.3.4 AWS Elastic Beanstalk
+With AWS Elastic Beanstalk, you provide code and configuration settings, and Elastic Beanstalk deploys the resources necessary to perform the following tasks:

+* Adjust capacity
+* Laod balancing
+* Automatic scaling
+* Application health monitoring

+(do it automatically !!!!)

+### 3.3.5 AWS CloudFormation
+With AWS CloudFormation, you can treat your infrastructure as code.
+This means that you can build an environment by writing lines of code instead of using the AWS Management Console to individually provision resources.

+(do it automatically !!!!)

 ## 5.1 Amazon Elastic Block Store (Amazon EBS)

 Amazon Elastic Block Store (Amazon EBS) is a service that provides block-level storage volumes that you can use with Amazon EC2 instances.